 There are lots of sayings related to the use of salt.
 It was often traded for slaves, which is the origin of the expression "not worth his salt."
 Someone who is the "salt of the earth" is a dependable, unpretentious person.
 "Salting the earth," on the other hand, refers to an ancient military practice of plowing fields with salt so that no crops could be grown.

-For lots more information on salt, check out the links on the next page.
+For lots more information on salt, check out the links below.